Dr. James Henderson

 What vaccinations are required for Guatemala travel?

-While no vaccinations are strictly mandatory for entry into Guatemala, the CDC and WHO strongly recommend several vaccines including Hepatitis A, Hepatitis B, Typhoid, Yellow Fever (if coming from endemic areas), Rabies, and routine vaccinations like MMR, Tetanus-Diphtheria, and Influenza.
+While no vaccinations are strictly mandatory for entry into Guatemala, the CDC and WHO strongly recommend several vaccines including Hepatitis A, Hepatitis B, Typhoid, Yellow Fever (if coming from endemic areas), and routine vaccinations.

 When should I get Guatemala travel shots?

 You should schedule your travel clinic appointment 4-6 weeks before your departure date.
-Some vaccines require multiple doses over several weeks, and your body needs time to build immunity before you travel to Guatemala.
+Some vaccines require multiple doses over several weeks, and your body needs time to build immunity.

 Is Yellow Fever vaccination required for Guatemala?

 Yellow Fever vaccination is required only if you're arriving from a country with risk of Yellow Fever transmission.
-If you're traveling directly from the US, Canada, or Europe, it's not required but may be recommended depending on your itinerary within Guatemala.
+If traveling directly from the US, Canada, or Europe, it's not required but may be recommended.

 Do I need malaria medication for Guatemala?

-Malaria risk exists in some rural areas of Guatemala below 1,500 meters elevation, particularly in Petén region.
-The CDC recommends antimalarial medication for travelers to these areas.
+Malaria risk exists in rural areas below 1,500 meters elevation, particularly in Petén region.
 Popular tourist destinations like Antigua, Lake Atitlán, and Guatemala City are at higher elevations and have minimal risk.

 How much do Guatemala travel shots cost?